Magic vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Magic Betting Records & Stats

-- Orlando has played 42 games this season that finished with a combined score higher than 223.5 points.
+- Orlando and its opponents have scored more than 220.5 points in 49 of 79 games this season.

-- Orlando's matchups this season have a 225.9-point average over/under, 2.4 more points than this game's point total.
+- Orlando's outings this year have an average point total of 226.0, 5.5 more points than this matchup's over/under.

-- So far this season, Orlando has put together a 44-33-0 record against the spread.

-- The Magic have come away with 24 wins in the 59 contests they have been listed as the underdogs in this season.

 Magic vs. Cavaliers Over/Under Stats